 An ill-thought through prank, while on the face of it, may seem entirely funny to the trickster, can result in serious and long term consequences… April 1st marks April Fool’s Day, also know as All Fool’s Day, and is traditionally celebrated by playing practical jokes and spreading hoaxes.
 The jokes and their victims are referred to as April fools.
 The… Continue reading Don’t Get Caught Out on Health and Safety Grounds This April Fool’s Day

 ‘High Reliability Organisations’ (HRO’s) are organisations that have succeeded in avoiding catastrophes in an environment where normal accidents can be expected due to risk factors and complexity.
 HRO’s and learning organisations push decision-making down as far as possible and rely on expertise in the field rather than on rules and punishment.
-HRO’s are committed to learning from failures and refuse to… Continue reading High Reliability Organisations – how can we learn from them in terms of health and safety?
+HRO’s are committed to learning from failures and refuse to… Continue reading High Reliability Organisations (HRO’s) and Health & Safety?

 Legal compliance and good planning are the cornerstones of any good Occupational Health and Safety policy, so it’s a good time of year for those involved in the Health and Safety arena, to reflect on the past year and any significant changes therein.
 With society and the legal landscape changing on a frequent basis, (and… Continue reading OHS – A Year in Review, 2016